EFC Tune-UP™ Calculates Your EFC Providing Reduction Strategies

 Step # 1 – Project your your Expected Family Contribution (“EFC”) FAFSA and CSS PROFILE if applicable OR we’ll use your EFC number if you already have it.

-Step # 2 – Go Through Our Reduction Check-List providing a before and after graphical representation.
+Step # 2 – We will check our EFC Reduction Check-List providing a before and after graphical representation.

-Step 3 – Use Your Projected EFC Number to Measure College Affordability with Financial Aid Eligibility Modeling by each School.
+Step 3 – Use your projected EFC Number to Measure Financial Aid Eligibility, Need Based And Merit/Grant Aid.

-Step 4 – Estimate your potential “funding gap” or possible out-of-pocket costs by each selected college so you can compare which colleges might be more affordable.
+Step 4 – Determine College Affordability examine your potential “funding gap” (possible out-of-pocket costs) by each selected school.

-Step 5 – Identify the most generous colleges from the colleges you are considering and/or schools that might be suggested.
+Step 5 – Identify the Most Generous Schools from the schools you are considering and/or schools that might be suggested.

 [Strategy Alert]: Projecting the funding gap before financial aid awards come out is important because you will be more informed to properly evaluate the awards.
 In addition there is little time to decide prior to the May 1st deposit deadline for many schools.
 Remember the FAFSA dictates the federal Title IV Financial Aid awarded regardless of school.